XimYoo/KrediKing-Apps/README.md

 ## Features

+- **Google Oauthentication**: Allow users to log in using their Google accounts securely.
 - **Credit Card Management**: Add, edit, and delete credit card information.
 - **Monthly Bill Management**: Add, edit, and delete monthly bills associated with credit cards.
 - **Telegram Notifications**: Send notifications to Telegram when a new monthly bill is added.
 - **DataTable**: Display monthly bill data in a readable and manageable table format.
+- **Responsive Design**: User interface optimized for desktop and mobile devices.

 ## Technologies Used